NileshMandal/Uber-Data-Engineering-Project/README.md

 # Data Analytics on Uber Data using GCP - Data Engineering Project
-The objective of this project is to perform data analytics on Uber data on GCP using different tools and technologies.
+The objective of this project is to perform data analytics on Uber data on GCP using different tools and technologies such as gcp Cloud Storage, Big Query, Mage, Looker Studio.

 ## Tools and Technology used:
 - Programming language: Python